 The proposed amendments to Rules 28.1(f)(4) and 31(a)(1) respond to the shortened time to file a reply brief effectuated by the elimination of the "three day rule" (JCUS-SEP 15, pp. 28-30).
 These rules currently provide only 14 days after service of the response brief to file a reply brief.
 Previously, parties effectively had 17 days because Rule 26(c) formerly gave them three additional days in addition to the 14 days in Rules 28.1(f)(4) and 31(a)(1).
 The advisory committee concluded that effectively shortening the period for filing from 17 days to 14 days could adversely affect the preparation of useful reply briefs.
-To maintain consistency in measuring time periods in increments of seven days when possible, the advisory committee proposed that the time period to file a reply should be extended to 21 days.
+To maintain consistency in proposed that the time period to file a reply should be extended to 21 days.